peteratef1/ziada-privacy-policy/privacy-policy-2.md

-# Privacy Policy
+Privacy Policy

 ZIADA app takes your privacy seriously.
-To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.
+To better protect your privacy, we provide this privacy policy notice explaining how your personal information is collected and used.

-## Collection of Routine Information

-This app track basic information about their users.
-This information includes, but is not limited to, IP addresses, app details, timestamps and referring pages.
-None of this information can personally identify specific user to this app.
-The information is tracked for routine administration and maintenance purposes.
+Privacy Policy Description
+ZIADA is committed to safeguarding your personal data.
+This Privacy Policy explains how we collect, use, and protect the information you provide to us through our app.
+Your privacy is a priority for us, and we aim to maintain transparency in how your data is handled.

+How We Use Your Data
+We use the information collected for the following purposes:

+Password Security: Your passwords are securely encrypted using industry-standard hashing functions.
+Sensitive Data Security: Sensitive data is transmitted over secure HTTPS connections.
+No Third-Party Sharing: We do not store plaintext passwords or share sensitive data with third parties without your consent.
-## Cookies
+Cookies

-Where necessary, this app uses cookies to store information about a visitor’s preferences and history in order to better serve the user and/or present the user with customized content.
+Where necessary, this app uses cookies to store information about a visitor’s preferences and history to provide a more personalized experience.
+Cookies help us enhance your interaction with the app.

-## Advertisement and Other Third Parties
+Advertisement and Other Third Parties

-Advertising partners and other third parties may use cookies, scripts and/or web beacons to track user activities on this app in order to display advertisements and other useful information.
-Such tracking is done directly by the third parties through their own servers and is subject to their own privacy policies.
-This app has no access or control over these cookies, scripts and/or web beacons that may be used by third parties.
-Learn how to [opt out of Google’s cookie usage](http://www.google.com/privacy_ads.html).
+Our advertising partners and other third parties may use cookies, scripts, and/or web beacons to track user activities within the app to display advertisements and other relevant content.
+These third parties have their own privacy policies, and we have no control over their practices.
+For more details on opting out of Google's cookie usage, visit Google's Privacy and Terms.

-## Links to Third Party Websites
+Links to Third-Party Websites

-we have included links on this app for your use and reference.we are not responsible for the privacy policies on these websites.
-You should be aware that the privacy policies of these websites may differ from our own.
+We have included links to third-party websites for your convenience.
+However, we are not responsible for the privacy practices of these websites.
+Please be aware that the privacy policies of these third-party sites may differ from our own.

-## Security
+Security

-The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
-While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.
+The security of your personal information is crucial to us.
+However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+While we strive to use commercially acceptable means to protect your data, we cannot guarantee its absolute security.

+Changes to This Privacy Policy
-## Changes To This Privacy PolicyThis Privacy Policy is effective as of [[Date]] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
-we reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
-If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us, or by placing a prominent notice on our app.
+This Privacy Policy is effective as of 01/12/2024 and will remain in effect except with respect to any changes made in the future.
+Changes will be effective immediately after they are posted on this page.
+We reserve the right to update or modify our Privacy Policy at any time, and we encourage you to review this page periodically.
+If we make any significant changes, we will notify you either through the email address you have provided or by placing a prominent notice within the app.

-## Contact Information
+Contact Us

-For any questions or concerns regarding the privacy policy, please send us an email to [info@ziadadc.com]].
+If you have any questions or concerns about our Privacy Policy, please contact us at [info@ziadadc.com].